5 Ways to Lift Up Lagging Readers

 2. Choose books at your child’s level.

 To become a strong, satisfied reader, a child needs to read books at his level.
 A good rule of thumb is this: If your child makes more than one reading error in ten words, the reading level is likely too difficult.
-Here’s a great article on how to discover your child’s reading level, 4 Steps to Choosing Books at Your Child’s Reading Level.
+Here’s a great article on how to discover your child’s reading level.
 Your child’s teacher is a good resource, as well.

 Parents, ask your local librarian to help you find INTERESTING books that are at your child’s level.
 Research suggests that if a child is highly interested in the topic, she will work harder to try to read the book.
-Here’s a list of books that motivate children with learning difficulties.
-Books to Get Kids Reading.
+Here’s a list of books that motivate children and middle schoolers with learning difficulties.

 One more thing: Don’t squabble with your child if she insists on checking out a book beyond her level.
 If she gets an ego boost by “reading” Harry Potter along with her friends, more power to her.